Specialists in Serious Fraud and Complex Criminal Defence

-He acts in an advisory capacity to a number of prestigious companies.
+He acts in an advisory capacity to a number of corporations.
 He has represented many company directors in connection with their business affairs and allegations of fraudulent trading and regulatory infringements.
 Abdullah also advises Money Service Businesses and other Financial Institutions on anti-money laundering provisions and legislation in order for them to implement compliance procedures.
 He also represents directors of companies charged with money laundering offences and other regulatory and financial irregularities.

 He also regularly conducts appellate matters in the Court of Appeal.

 Abdullah also regularly appears as Leading Counsel in more complex cases where he heads a team of lawyers on a case.

 a no nonsense approach and a refreshing change to see a barrister who also litigates the case…which gives a definite edge